 - 14.1 All students shall maintain a minimum attendance of 85% in each course registered with a provision of condoning 10% of the attendance by the Academic Council on the recommendation from the Principal for the reasons such as medical grounds, participation in University level sports, cultural activities, seminars, workshops and paper presentation.
-However, all the relevant documents pertaining to condonation of attendance shall be maintained by the respective department and produced as and when required by the Institutional authorities. - 14.2 In the event of condonation, the students are not eligible for make-up examination in that course during that semester. - 14.3 Attendance at CIE and SEE: Attendance at all examinations, both CIE and SEE of each course registered shall be compulsory for the students and there shall not be any provision for reexamination/consideration. - 14.4 Any student against whom any disciplinary action by the College is pending shall not be permitted to attend any SEE and deemed to be awarded with NE grade. - 14.5 The basis for the calculation of the attendance shall be the period prescribed by the College by its calendar of events.
+However, all the relevant documents pertaining to condonation of attendance shall be maintained by the respective department and produced as and when required by the Institutional authorities.
+Any student failing to meet the above standard of attendance in any course(s) registered shall not be allowed to appear in that particular course(s) for SEE. - 14.2 In the event of condonation, the students are not eligible for make-up examination in that course during that semester. - 14.3 Attendance at CIE and SEE: Attendance at all examinations, both CIE and SEE of each course registered shall be compulsory for the students and there shall not be any provision for reexamination/consideration. - 14.4 Any student against whom any disciplinary action by the College is pending shall not be permitted to attend any SEE and deemed to be awarded with NE grade. - 14.5 The basis for the calculation of the attendance shall be the period prescribed by the College by its calendar of events.
 For the first semester students, the same is reckoned from the date of admission to the program. - 14.6 The students shall take note of his/her attendance status periodically from the respective faculty and strive to make up the shortage.
 However, the departments shall periodically announce the attendance status of the students.
-Non-receipt of such information from the college shall not be considered as valid reason for exemption from the attendance requirements. - 14.7 If a student does not fulfil the attendance requirements in any course, he/she is not permitted to attend the Semester End Examination (SEE) and is deemed to have been awarded "NE" grade in all the courses of the semester.
+Non-receipt of such information from the college shall not be considered as valid reason for exemption from the attendance requirements. - 14.7 If a student does not fulfil the attendance requirements in any course, he/she is not permitted to attend the Semester End Examination (SEE) only in that course and is deemed to have been awarded "NE" grade in that particular course.